Factbox: Reaction to Turkey's military advance into Syria

 Danish Foreign Minister Jeppe Kofod tweeted: “Deeply concerned about Turkish military operation in Syria.
 In my view, this is a regrettable and wrong decision, which can have serious consequences for civilians and the fight against ISIL (Islamic State).
 Turkey must show restraint.
 Denmark is in close contact with allies on the matter.”

+Dutch Foreign Minister Stef Blok summoned the Turkish ambassador and said: “The Netherlands condemns the Turkish offensive in northeast Syria.
+“We call on Turkey not to continue on the path they are going down.”

-Editing by William Maclean and Janet Lawrence
+Editing by William Maclean, Janet Lawrence and Angus MacSwan